apache/cordova-docs/docs/en/edge/cordova/media/media.seekTo.md

 BlackBerry WebWorks Quirks
 ----------

-- This API is not supported on BlackBerry OS 5 devices.
+- Not supported on BlackBerry OS 5 devices.